rancher/docs/content/rancher/v2.x/en/cis-scans/configuration/_index.md

 A profile contains the configuration for the CIS scan, which includes the benchmark version to use and any specific tests to skip in that benchmark.

+> By default, a few ClusterScanProfiles are installed as part of the `rancher-cis-benchmark` chart.
+If a user edits these default benchmarks or profiles, the next chart update will reset them back.
+So it is advisable for users to not edit the default  ClusterScanProfiles.

+Users can clone the ClusterScanProfiles to create custom profiles.

 Skipped tests are listed under the `skipTests` directive.

 When you create a new profile, you will also need to give it a name.